ryanburda/nvim-tmux-wm/README.md

 # nvim-tmux-navigator

-Seamlessly navigate and resize between Neovim and tmux panes using a unified interface.
+Seamlessly navigate between Neovim and tmux panes using a unified interface.
-This plugin allows you to move between Neovim splits and tmux panes with the same keybindings, and intelligently resize panes whether they're in Neovim or tmux.

 ![](./docs/nvim-tmux-navigator.gif)